 At the Store

-Be sure to ask about additional fees for things like old flooring removal and disposal, and moving larger furniture pieces.
+Be sure to ask about additional fees or carpet installation costs for things like old flooring removal and disposal, and moving larger furniture pieces.

 Preparing for Installation